aleroses/English/Others/vocabulary.md

 - Yesterday.
 I `left` for work at six thirty.
 I usually `leave` late.
 - We enjoyed working together.
 - The bus left at half past nine.
+- The bus arrived at two fifteen
+- What took you so long?
+Qué te tomó tanto tiempo?

 ## Anki
 - Gentleman: Caballero